hitobito/development/README.md

 A new VSCode instance opens with remote Ubuntu enabled.
 Confirm the button in the bottom left corner highlighted in green and indicating the Ubuntu session.

-Start the terminal within VSCode.
+Start the terminal within VSCode, by clicking the _Toggle panel_ button in the top right.

 :sparkles: Well donne!
 You are set to follow the instructions of section _[Preparation][preparation]_, using the Ubuntu session within the VSCode terminal.